Raul200400381/Parkinson-s-Disease-Prediction/README.md

-Here's a description for your GitHub repository for the Parkinson's disease prediction project based on the provided notebook:

----

 # Parkinson's Disease Prediction

 This repository contains a Jupyter Notebook that implements a Parkinson's disease prediction model.
 The model is built using machine learning techniques to analyze specific symptoms and determine the likelihood of Parkinson's disease.
 The repository aims to provide a tool that can be integrated into a website application where users can input symptoms, and the model will use predefined symptom frequencies to deliver an accurate prediction.